Bailiff: Sovereign Military Order of Malta

 The heads of several royal or princely houses who are Knights Grand Cross of Honour and Devotion usually receive the dignity of bailiff.
 These currently include King Albert II of Belgium; Franz, Duke of Bavaria; Louis Alphonse, Duke of Anjou; Hans-Adam II, Prince of Liechtenstein.

 Non-Catholics who are heads or senior members of royal or princely houses may be granted the insignia of a Bailiff Knight Grand Cross of Honour and Devotion.
-These currently include King Simeon II of Bulgaria and George Mikhailovich Romanov.
+These currently include King Simeon II of Bulgaria and Grand Duke George Mikhailovich of Russia.
 They are permitted to wear the collar, star, and sash of a bailiff, but, not being Catholic, do not receive any of the spiritual benefits of membership in the Order.